gsoules/MkDocs/digital-archive/docs/archivist/using-s3.md

 ### Which kind of storage to use

 Whether you store files in Items Storage versus Accessions Storage depends on whether the files are for an accession or for an item that does not belong to an accession.
-The rules are explained below.
+Here are the rules.

 #### When to use Items Storage
 You create a subfolder in the Items Storage folder *only* when *both* of these conditions are true: